JohanNazri/FYP-Bushfire/README.md

 # Documentation
 ## Quick Start Guide
+Steps on how to use the file with example code using the askervein.asc file and default.mpg0009 file provided in the repo.

 1. The HillModel class takes an ESRI Ascii file as an input to create an instance.
 ```python
 askervein = HillModel("askervein.asc")